John-Abbott-College/4A8-Notes/30_Test_2_Info_Calendar.md

 - Can it be executed on its own?
 - Can another program use it?
 - How is it used (calling functions)
-- Good to include documentation to know how to use it.
+- It is a good to include documentation so that users know how to use it.
 - Loaded in memory when needed.
 - A single copy can be used by different programs at the same time
-- Creating and using a dll in VisualStudio
+- Be able to create and use a dll from/in a project in VisualStudio

 #### WPF controls, layout